NethServer/docs/administrator-manual/en/base_system.rst

 Logical interfaces
 ------------------

-In :guilabel:`Network` page press :guilabel:`New interface` button to create a logical interface.
+In :guilabel:`Network` page press the :guilabel:`New interface` button to create a logical interface.
 Supported logical interfaces are:

-* :index:`bond`: arrange two or more network interfaces, provides load balancing and fault tolerance
+* :index:`bond`: arrange two or more network interfaces (provides load balancing and fault tolerance)
-* :index:`bridge`: connect two different networks, it's often used for bridged VPN and virtual machine
+* :index:`bridge`: connect two different networks (it's often used for bridged VPN and virtual machine)
 * :index:`VLAN` (Virtual Local Area Network): create two or more logically separated networks using a single interface
 * :index:`PPPoE` (Point-to-Point Protocol over Ethernet): connect to Internet through a DSL modem